amjadraza/learn-ml-with-spark/README.rst

 ``make html``

+The documents are being created using the notebooks.

 TODO
 ----
-* Streaming the text file
-* Using Spark Streaming to read/process/store the files
+* Complete the remaining sections
+* Writing Guide to run notebooks using Docker
-* Load Balancer
+* Proof Reading.
-* Host Docs
+* Host Docs/tutorials
-* Set up CI/CD
+* Collect the test Data